 Call Me Al

-Al’s call-to-action directed at young people, to keep our imprint on the planet top of mind is essential, albeit the oligarchy of grown, gray-haired men he has led (as a Vice President and wannabe President of the most powerful country in the world) is precisely to blame for such ignorance.
+Al’s call to action directed at young people, to keep our imprint on the planet top of mind is essential, albeit the oligarchy of grown, gray-haired men he has led (as a Vice President and wannabe President of the most powerful country in the world) is precisely to blame for such ignorance.

-Why does a man with so much power and connections appear so strikingly powerless in cleaning up the mess his generation was responsible for creating?
+Why does a man with so much power and connections appear strikingly powerless in cleaning up the mess his generation was responsible for creating?
 All while openly tossing such responsibility over the fence to the next generation in a desperate appeal to innocent disciples of make-believe who pay dearly to hear Al speak.

 Wrong Leadership, Wrong Agendas, Wrong Outcomes

-Earth will survive for another 3.5 billion years, how long we as a species partake on that ride depends first-and-foremost on how well we manage ourselves.
+Earth will survive for another 3.5 billion years; how long we as a species partake on that ride depends first and foremost on how well we manage ourselves.